IHTSDO/snowstorm/docs/syndication/syndication-on-runtime.md

 - **Custom-version terminologies** (e.g., SNOMED CT, LOINC, HL7 FHIR)
 - **Fixed-version terminologies** (e.g., ISO codes, UCUM)

 > ⚠️ **Security Notice**: A secret key (`syndicationSecret`) must be provided in the request body.
-This secret must match the value defined in your environment variables to prevent unauthorized access.
+This secret must match
+> the value defined in your environment variables (see syndication-terminologies.md) to prevent unauthorized access.

 ---